confluentinc/cc-terraform-module-clusterlinking-outbound-private/README.md

 * This creates a dependency for whatever machine executes the Terraform to have an instance of the AWS CLI available to it
 * This assumes that the machine that executes the AWS CLI command uses [credential files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

 Since there is no elegant way to conditionally execute this provisioner with a user-supplied flag, it's being kept.
-If there's any key issues with using this in the module, please open an issue so it can be address and considered for removal.
+If there's any key issues with using this in the module, please open an issue so it can be addressed and considered for removal.